 The West Bear Cobalt-Nickel Deposit straddles the eastern unconformable contact of the Athabasca Basin with the Wollaston Supergroup sedimentary rocks of the 1,820 to 1,770 million-year-old (Ma) Trans-Hudson Orogeny.
-The deposit area is underlain by flat to shallowly-dipping late Proterozoic sandstones of the Athabasca Basin to the west that unconformably overlies metasedimentary and intrusive rocks of the Mudjatik and Wollaston Domains.
+The deposit area is underlain by flat to shallowly-dipping late Proterozoic sandstones of the Athabasca Basin that unconformably overlies metasedimentary and intrusive rocks of the Mudjatik and Wollaston Domains.

-The Wollaston Domain is composed of a mixed sequence of metamorphosed arkosic sandstones and pelitic to semi-pelitic gneisses that make up four successive lithostratigraphic units, of which the upper three are present in the deposit area:
+The Wollaston Domain is composed of a mixed sequence of metamorphosed arkosic sandstones and pelitic to semipelitic gneisses that make up four successive lithostratigraphic units, of which the upper three are present in the deposit area:

-- A basal pelitic gneiss composed of coarse, mature quarzitic to arkosic metasediments. - A meta-pelite, commonly graphitic and interlayered with quartzitic semi-pelites and calc-silicates. - A thick meta-arkose interlayered with minor calc-silicate and pelite. - Upper amphibole-quartzite interlayered with calcareous sediments and graphitic pelites, known as the Hidden Bay assemblage.
+- A basal pelitic gneiss composed of coarse, mature quarzitic to arkosic metasedimentary rocks. - A meta-pelite, commonly graphitic and interlayered with quartzitic semi-pelite and calc-silicate. - A thick meta-arkose interlayered with minor calc-silicate and pelite. - Upper amphibole-quartzite interlayered with calcareous metasedimentary rocks and graphitic pelite, known as the Hidden Bay assemblage.

 The property stratigraphic sequence is relatively flat-lying, dipping to the south by 5 to 20 degrees.
 Cobalt mineralization is hosted in faults, fractures and breccias within the graphitic stratigraphy.
-The dominant metallic minerals in the mineralized zone include sulphides and sulpharsenide of iron, nickel, cobalt, zinc, and lead in the form of pyrite, galena, niccolite, gersdorffite, cobaltie, rammelsbergite, and chalcopyrite.
+The dominant metallic minerals in the mineralized zone include sulphides and sulpharsenides of iron, nickel, cobalt, zinc, and lead in the form of skutterudite, pyrite, galena, niccolite, gersdorffite, cobaltite, rammelsbergite, and chalcopyrite.
 Anomalous nickel-cobalt-arsenic mineralization also occurs in basement graphitic gneisses to the east-southeast of the deposit.

-The highest-grade cobalt and nickel mineralization is coincident with intense clay alteration at the upper and lower boundaries of the West Bear Fault localized in the graphitic pelite.
-Lower grade mineralization (ranging from 300 to 5,000 parts per million [ppm]) can span the interval between the faulted boundaries and be up to 30 metres wide in the core.
+The highest-grade cobalt and nickel mineralization is coincident with intense clay alteration at the hangingwall and footwall boundaries of the West Bear Fault localized in the graphitic pelite.
+Lower grade mineralization (ranging from 230 to 5,000 parts per million [ppm]) can span the interval between the faulted boundaries and be up to 51.5 metres wide in the core.